Tyrn/wei/the-insider-en.typ

      Bemish turned the light on, put the clothes on and sat at the table.
 He sat there for a while, till he heard the door creaking.
-Bemish turned around
--  Kissur  and  Khanadar  the  Dried Date walked in.
+Bemish turned around---Kissur  and  Khanadar  the  Dried Date walked in.
 Khanadar  looked  quite dashing in  black  laced pants and  a brocade barbarian jacket.
 Kissur had a grey suit and a tie on.